prodo-dev/prodo/docs/content/02_basics/plugins.md

 Note the API of a plugin may differ between views and actions - for example, views will be read-only, while actions may have side effects.

+See [Prodo plugins](../05_advanced/creating-plugins.md) for a list of all provided plugins and their API.